Thursday, May 21, 2009

 Prince ‘resurfaced’ in 2004, as Musicology marked his return to dominance in the popular music realm.
 A year solidified with induction into the Rock and Roll hall-of-fame accompanied with his most successful tour to date.
 This was also marked by a more refined and complete media image as Prince made his rounds through the popular talk show glitterati.
 But previous outings to these programs had produced little weight or baring for him as an artist, and did not really endear himself to the public the way this particular sit-in with Leno did.

-This promotional visit saw a more engaged Prince: Open, relaxed, even funny; imploring fans to bring their children to his current concert.
+The promotional visit saw a more engaged Prince: Open, relaxed, even funny; imploring fans to bring their children to his current concert.
 His mannerism suggested a confidence devoid of overt self-awareness, offering seamless allowance to even give Mel Gibson a little shit with his ‘ Hey, Mel..what’s shakin’ baby!..
 Whatchu doin’ after the show…Wanna see a movie..?’ an indirect slight to his directorial release of ‘The Passion of The Christ’ which was in a full-blown theological controversy among devout Jews and other various religious cults.
 Nobody in the studio audience really caught the vapors.
 (To me it was glaring.)

-This was the beginning of new pattern in his approach to the mainstream media: Being less the aloof Rock/Sex God, and being more approachable, personable.
+It was the beginning of new pattern in his approach to the mainstream media: Being less the aloof Rock/Sex God, and being more approachable, personable.
 More…human.

 It worked.

-This pattern continued on Ellen DeGeneres that year, where Ellen, a notorious and unabashed fan of his, had the unmitigated gall (and unbelievable nuts) gifting Prince some boxer underwear with her name emblazoned all about the waist band in his dressing room before his appearance:
+This pattern continued on Ellen DeGeneres that year, where Ellen, a notorious and unabashed fan of his, had the unmitigated gall (and unbelievable nuts) gifting Prince some boxer underwear with her name emblazoned all about the waist band in his dressing room before his appearance.

 Evolution: Stunted

-The Days Of Rain and Cameras
+In The Days Of Rain and Cameras

 Contrast this with his well-known (and incredibly botched)coup from 1985, in which MTV had to scramble to get the once-in-a-lifetime interview while he was filming ‘Under the Cherry Moon’ in Paris.
 He seemed withheld, shy, and lacking good verbosity and clarity to the rather prerequisite and inane questions being posed.
 I watched this interview when it first aired, and was remarkably disappointed with his seeming reluctance.
 To a fifteen-year-old, I wanted more animation; more validation in this interview to solidify my fandom of him.
-And in my adolescent mind, he failed:
+And in my adolescent mind, he failed.

 What I failed to realize was how much restrained contempt he exhibited.
 Having viewed this with a more adult mindframe for the first time in 24 years, there was one attribute that lingered through this entire faux interview that I didn’t catch as a freshman in High School that has made itself much clearer now.